 Who These Companies Are

-The main offenders are national brands and their authorised dealer networks.
-Vivint, ADT including their authorised dealers like Safe Haven Security, and dozens of smaller dealer outfits run summer door-to-door campaigns across the country every year including Reno and Sparks.
+The main offenders are national brands and their authorized dealer networks.
+Vivint, ADT including their authorized dealers like Safe Haven Security, and dozens of smaller dealer outfits run summer door-to-door campaigns across the country every year including Reno and Sparks.

 ADT corporate still operates door-to-door sales teams directly.
 This isn't just a dealer problem.
-Safe Haven Security, one of ADT's largest authorised dealers, has generated significant volumes of consumer complaints specifically about their sales practices and cancellation fees.
+Safe Haven Security, one of ADT's largest authorized dealers, has reportedly generated significant volumes of consumer complaints about their sales practices and cancellation fees.

 Vivint is in a category of its own.
-Former reps and customers alike have described the company culture as cult-like.
-Intense group dynamics, motivational rituals, a sales floor atmosphere imported directly into residential neighbourhoods.
+Former reps and customers have reportedly described the company culture as cult-like.
+Intense group dynamics, motivational rituals, a sales floor atmosphere imported directly into residential neighborhoods.
 The training is aggressive, the pressure on reps is relentless, and the tactics that result are unlike anything you'd encounter from a legitimate local business.

 They recruit heavily from college campuses, promising life-changing summer income on 100% commission with no base salary.
 The only way to make money is to close.
 That pressure flows directly to your doorstep.